Inpatient Alcohol and Drug Rehab in Washington State

 - Relapse Prevention – therapy that helps build skills for breaking the addiction cycle.

-- Building Life Skills – learning how to cope with day to day life and difficult obstacles.
+- Building Life Skills – learning how to cope with day-to-day life and challenging obstacles.

-- Shame and Resilience Discussions– this therapy help with bouts of shame.
+- Shame and Resilience Discussions– this therapy helps with bouts of shame.

-In addition to educational groups, we offer process group therapy where clients will have an opportunity to increase insight into the addiction and recovery process along with developing interpersonal skills and connection to others in recovery.
-Additionally, clients will be exposed to recreational activities as part of the recovery process.
+In addition to educational groups, we offer process group therapy where clients have an opportunity to increase insight into the addiction and recovery process.
+Through this process, our clients develop interpersonal skills and connections with others in recovery.
+Additionally, clients are exposed to recreational activities as part of the recovery process.

 Group Therapy in Residential Treatment

 Group therapy sessions commonly involve one substance abuse therapist and a group of two or more people.
 During the session, each participant has the opportunity to speak about their challenges, experiences, and even accomplishments.